sharivan/XSharp/README.md

 Future additions:

+- Abstraction of dependencies like graphical API, S.O.
+API and others.
+This is needed to make this project portable for other systems in future.
 - Further polishing of physics.
-- Level editor.
 - Pause menu.
 - Weapons.
 - Demo recorder.
-- Embedded console.
-- Support for other render APIs like D3D11 and OpenGL.
-- Add documentation.
+- Full documentation.